viancpolymtl/qsmell-cirq/README.md

 ## Workflow

-Depending on the smell metric, QSmell either performs a dynamic or static analysis.
+Depending on the smell metric, QSmell either performs a dynamic or a static analysis.

-The smell metrics CG, ROC, LC, IM, IdQ, and IQ that rely on an accurate data as the set of qubits and/or the set of operations performed in the circuit, are computed using a dynamic analysis.
-The other smell metrics, NC and LPQ, which do not rely on the quantum circuit but the actions performed on the quantum circuit, are computed using a static analysis.
-The latter does not handle common code as loops or to track objects passed as arguments to other functions, thus it is possible evaluate it with a static analysis.
-The former does not handle calls to methods that are not part of a quantum circuit object (e.g., `transpile`, Qiskit backends' methods), thus it is necessary to analyse it dynamically.
+The smell metrics CG, ROC, LC, IM, IdQ, and IQ, which rely on accurate data as the set of qubits and/or the set of operations performed in the circuit, are computed using dynamic analysis.
+The other smell metrics, NC and LPQ, which do not rely on the quantum circuit but on the actions performed on the quantum circuit, are computed using static analysis.
+The latter does not handle common code as loops or track objects passed as arguments to other functions.
+Thus it is possible to evaluate it with static analysis.
+The former does not handle calls to methods that are not part of a quantum circuit object (e.g., `transpile`, Qiskit backends' methods), thus, it is necessary to analyze it dynamically.

 ### Dynamic Analysis

-To perform a dynamic analysis on a quantum program, QSmell takes as input an **execution matrix**, whereas each row represents a quantum or classical bit, each column represents a timestamp in the circuit, and each cell represents a quantum operation performed in the circuit.
+To perform a dynamic analysis on a quantum program, QSmell takes as input an **execution matrix**, where each row represents a quantum or classical bit, each column represents a timestamp in the circuit, and each cell represents a quantum operation performed in the circuit.

 Given the following running example (`example.py`)